xuedi/xuedi/RATING.md

 resolved in the patch set 3.0.

 ### friend D
-xuedi is generally an OK product, but it defensively could be improved up on when rewritten in rust
+xuedi is generally an OK product, but it definitely could be improved up on when rewritten in rust